-Osbannbia River Crossing: Calendar Page 120572

-Meetings Cost Engineering Conference

-Center

-Hilton

-Community Senior Connections Vancouver

-Meetings Expo 4/13/2008 11:00-4:00 PM Washington

-hotel

-1 2

-Orogon Department of Transportation

-© 2008 Columbia River Crossing | A project co-sponsored by ODOT and WSDOT

-March 25- Planning Commission briefing on Hayden Island Concept Plan (by BOP)

-Late March - CRC releases DEIS, public comment period begins (60 days)

-April - Sustainable Development Commission conducts meeting on CRC project (date and format not yet determined)

-April 8 - Planning Commission public hearing on Hayden Island Concept Plan

-April 28 - CRC Community Meeting.
+Costambia River Crossing: Calendar Page 1206379 Meetings Cost Engineering Conference Center Hilton Senior Connections Community Vancouver 4/13/2008 11:00-4:00 PM Meetings Expo Washington hotel 12 ^{p22} Orogon Deportment of Transportation

+CRC PROJECT Public Meetings and Key Dates City of Portland - PDCT

+- March 11 (3:00 PM) Planning Commission briefing on CRC project - March 17 (1:00 PM) City Council work session on CRC project - March 25- Planning Commission briefing on Hayden Island Concept Plan (by BOP) - Late March CRC releases DEIS, public comment period begins (60 days) - April Sustainable Development Commission conducts meeting on CRC project (date and format not yet determined) - April 8 Planning Commission public hearing on Hayden Island Concept Plan - April 22 Metro Council briefing on CRC project by Metro staff - April 28 CRC Community Meeting, Draft EIS public hearing and open house.
+5:00-8:00 pm, Hilton Hotel, Vancouver, Public testimony. - April 30 CRC Community Meeting.
 Draft EIS public hearing and open house.
-5:00-8:00 pm, Hilton Hotel, Vancouver.
-Public testimony.

-April 30 - CRC Community Meeting.
-Draft EIS public hearing and open house.
-5:00-8:00 pm, Red Lion Hotel, Jantzen Beach.
-Public testimony.

-May 1 - Metro Council public hearing and directs Task Force representative vote on Draft Recommended LPA

-May 20 - Planning Commission prepares letter advising City Council action on DEIS and Performance of Alternatives Report, and, Planning Commission decision and recommendations to City Council on Hayden Island Concept Plan

-June - Planning Commission briefing on Hayden Island Recommended Plan by BOP

-June/July - Planning Commission public hearing on Hayden Island Recommended Plan by BOP

-June/July - Planning Commission decision and recommendations to City Council on Hayden Island Recommended Plan

-June - City Council public hearing and action on CRC Locally Preferred Alternative

-July - City Council public hearing and action on Hayden Island Recommended Plan

-- July JPACT vote and recommendation to Metro Council on CRC LPA (must occur after City Council action on LPA) - July City Council public hearing and action on CRC Locally Preferred Alternative

-May 13 - Planning Commission reviews CRC DEIS and Performance of Alternatives Report and PDOT staff report/recommendations, including public testimony
+5:00-8:00 pm, Red Lion Hotel, Jantzer.
+Beach.
+Public testimony. - May 1 Metro Council public hearing and directs Task Force representative vote on Draft Recommended LPA - May 13 Planning Commission reviews CRC DEIS and Performance of Alternatives Report and PDOT staff report/recommendations, including public testimony - May 20 Planning Commission prepares letter advising City Council action on DEIS and Performance of Alternatives Report, and, Planning Commission decision and recommendations to City Council on Hayden Island Concept Plan - May 22 CRC Task Force meeting/vote on Draft Recommended LPA - June Planning Commission briefing on Hayden Island Recommended Plan by BOP - June/July Planning Commission public hearing on Hayden Island Recommended Plan by BOP - June/July Planning Commission decision and recommendations to City Council on Hayden Island Recommended Plan - June City Council public hearing and action on CRC Locally Preferred Alternative - July City Council public hearing and action on Hayden Island Recommended Plan - July JPACT vote and recommendation to Motro Council on CRC LPA (must occur after City Council action on LPA) - July City Council public hearing and action on CRC Locally Preferred Alternative

-(A) This Calendar for citizen unoderment was copied from CRC website march 15, 2008.
+(A) This Calendar for citizen uniolitément was copied from CRC website march 15, 2008.

 This web site is one of very few was CRC informs the public about open public meetings.

-(B) This list of Key Dates and public metings was on March 6th 2008.
-This list is being mail out to special interest Groups by CRC and Portland Department of Transportation.
-They are encauraging their mamber to show up in Strong member to Apport Cec Stop recommendation of the Replacement Bridge & Lightrail.
-Even though Public comment isn't taken Their presence with make a big Diggerents.
-The CRC + PPot have been promoting involvement to have their out come with out the
+(B) This list of Key Dates and Public Meetings was on March 6th 2008.
+This list is being mail out to special interest groups by CRC and Portland Department of Transportation.
+They are encouraging their mamber to show up in Strong number to Apport CEC Styp recommendation of the Replacement Bridge of Lightrail, Even though public comment ishttaken Their presence with make a big Differents.
+The CRC + PDOF have been promoting unvolvement to have their out come with out the benefit of the Citizen Knowing.
+Fo pursuing to pursuing to pursuing tree agenda they have hidden meeting from the CRC TASK FORCE Members While inviting a Select few.
+This un checles: Joint Transportention Commission Hearings on Colubia River Crossing

-03520 benefit of the Citizen Knowing.
-Fo passolists TRC agenda they have hidden meetings from the CRC TASK FORCE Members While inviting a Select few.
-This inchedes: Joint Transportation Commission Hearingson Colubia River Crossing Joist Sentete Columbia Rivering Crossing oversight Committee hearings.
-The Mayerity of the CRC FASK Force members did not a do not know these hearing took place.
-As you see none of these "Public Meding and key Dates show up on the CRC Web site and How about meeting notes.
-I have heard the same list of "Key Meetings Pates" Is on the WAShington Side A5 well as a more complete list on the Oregon Side,
+Joint Sentere Columbia Rivering Crossing oversight Committee hearings,

+The majority of the CRC FASK Force members did not a do not know these hearings took place.

+As you see none of these "Public

+Meding and key Dates Show up on the CRC Web Site and How about meeting notes.

+I have heard the Same list of I have heard the Same list of "Key Westings Bates" Is on the washington Side As well as a more complete list on the Oregon Side,

+CRC PROJECT Public Meetings and Key Dates City of Portland - PDOT